Chapter 5101:2-25 Title XX Social Services Program: Administration

 (5) Securing referral or admission for institutional care when other forms of care are not appropriate or providing services to individuals in institutions.

 (C) The CDJFS planning committee designated by the county commissioners shall conduct a public hearing on the initial county profile prior to its publication and make a record of the proceedings from which a transcript can be made.
-A public notice of the hearing shall be published in a newspaper of general circulation before such hearing is held.
+A public notice of the hearing shall be published in one or more mediums: a newspaper of general circulation, radio, television, or agency's website before such hearing is held.
 Comments and recommendations received from the public, as a result of the hearing, should be taken into consideration for the final county profile.

 (D) Each CDJFS shall forward electronically a summary of the comments made at the public hearing on the proposed county profile to ODJFS, by the second week of May.